ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "brookton/maps/BF162361-001-map-565" "800" /%}}

 Again, because this is a highway survey, I interpret all structures and property lines to be approximate, and given that the race is described as "covered" and is shown here as perfectly straight, I assume this is meant to be an abstract/conceptual representation meant only to mark the existence of the tailrace and note the general scope and direction of it.
 As a result, it is difficult to say very much about it, other than it supports Andrea Talmadge's conversation with Carl English.
 However, it is intriguing that it seems to indicate the mill race bridge was on the Dalebrook side of the common boundary as it is represented here.
-There is a non-zero chance that this could be true; if the 1869 and 1883 Mills' Home deed descriptions are re-interpreted as magnetic bearing and re-drawn, the boundary line extend far into what is now considered to be the Dalebrook lot.
+There is a non-zero chance that this could be true; if the 1869 and 1883 Mills' Home deed descriptions are re-interpreted as magnetic bearing and re-drawn, the boundary line extends far into what is now considered to be the Dalebrook lot.
 For completeness, I present some of those maps later.

 <figure>
 <blockquote>